You Want to do a Good Job of Parenting?

 If you value your growth, you’ll learn to value your kids’ growth.

-If you love what you are learning about education and learning, your kids will find some version of that lifestyle for themselves.
+If you love what you are learning, your kids will find some version of that lifestyle for themselves.
 It’s contagious.

-If you are undistracted by the flaws in your system, personality, finances, and home life and think more about how to become intimate with a subject area that fascinates you, your entire life (including homeschool and children) will flourish.
+If you are not distracted by the flaws in your system, personality, finances, and home life and think more about how to become intimate with a subject area that fascinates you, your entire life (including homeschool and children) will flourish.

-Don’t over think this one.
 Stay the course, learn, grow, share, TRUST.
 Allow yourself to be in awe; disallow anxiety.